 Developed with the Institute of Play in New York City, the Woodrow Wilson HistoryQuest Fellowship offers professional development for middle and high school American history teachers in CT, MA, NJ, NYC, and PA.
 The program aims to use the power of games, play, and digital tools to transform both teacher practice and student engagement.
 In the long term, it may also provide a new disciplinary resource for university-based teacher preparation.
-Learn more in this downloadable overview [PDF] of the program.

 - A ten-month follow-up program—including two mid-year workshops and coaching session by Institute of Play staff—will support Fellows’ use of games in their classrooms.

 - HistoryQuest Fellows will be encouraged to share what they have learned with colleagues in their school and/or district.